perryOnCrack/perryoncrack.github.io/apps/rez.md

 - Bug Fixes:
     - Fixed an oversight where suggestion count can be set to negative value and brick the launcher.
     - Fixed an issue where the status bar might comes back even when set to hiding it
+    - Fixed a bad querying implementation for calendar events that crash the launcher in certain condition.

 ### Version 1.11-fix2 (2024-10-23)

 - Bug Fixes:
-    - Fixed incorrect time zone converting of calendar events.
+    - Fixed the incorrect time zone conversion when querying for calendar events.

 ### Version 1.11-fix1 (2024-08-26)